 I was initially looking at building this A-frame design based off one I saw on the IPP Facebook page, but decided to build it a little larger and beefier.
 Nothing against that design and I know it has been successful for a number of people.
-Our boar is pretty large and the design I saw was to short for him to walk in and I had some concerns about the longevity of the design.
+Our boar is pretty large (~500 pounds) and the design I saw was too short for him to walk in and I had some concerns about the longevity of the design.

 For the roof you will want to get eleven 2x4 8' and cut ten of them for the rafters to 5' length with a 45 degree angle on each end.
 One will be used for the ridge board at 8'.
 Some of the excess you cut off will be used for collar ties to add rigidity to the structure.

 I am sure there are tricks for putting the rafters and ridge board together and attaching them to your seal plate, but what I did was had my wife help me hold the ridge board level why I used a brad nailer to just quickly get everything attached.
 I then went back and screwed everything together with deck screws.
 Then I added hurricane ties like the picture below to six of the rafters, the rafters on the end I had to use different hurricane ties because of the cross brace on the front and back of the shelter.

 Now we want to cut our collar ties from the leftover rafter wood.
 I placed mine approximately a foot down from the top.
 You can adjust yours as you see fit and cut to the length you need.

 Here you can see the two vertical braces I made out of some of the scrap wood.
 You can adjust these to make whatever size you want your rear opening to be.